Outline

 In the words of Howard Schultz, the CEO of Starbucks, “if people believe they share values with a company, they will stay loyal to the brand.”
 Your brand book will help create a connection and reach customers who align with your brand's personality, voice, and values.
 When creating a brand identity, spend time conducting market research to ensure you are resonating with the target market.

-Every business is different, so each brand will want to include their own nuances.
+Every business is different, so each brand will want to include its nuances.
 As a base, start with the following:

 Color scheme

-The secondary palette - These will be less commonly used however, equally as important for background colors, or any additional colours in marketing materials.
+The secondary palette - These will be less commonly used but, equally as important for ensuring you have enough diversity and contrast to play with, especially in channels like social media platforms.

-Make sure you include the exact name and HEX & RGB code for each colour.
+Tip: Make sure you include the exact name and HEX & RGB code for each color to ensure they are matched correctly.

 Imagery

-Here you want to show the photography and graphics that reflect the brand, it's helpful to include the do’s and don’t image examples.
+Here you want to show the photography and graphics that reflect the brand, including do’s and don’ts with image examples.
 Finalize whether your brand will have specific filters, blurring, or contrast applied to each image.

 Brand voice and tone